 GFWC Woman's Club of Safford Scholarship.
-Awarded annually to a graduate of a Graham County high school.
+Awarded annually for more than 75 years to a graduate of a Graham County high school.

 Glenn West Memorial Art Scholarship.
 Awarded on a semester basis toward the purchase of educational supplies to a full-time student returning to EAC's Thatcher campus for the sophomore year with a major in any Art Department curriculum and having at least a 3.5 GPA in classes with ART prefix.
 Recipient will be reimbursed for art supplies after providing receipts to the EAC Foundation.